emondek/emondek.github.io/_posts/2015-3-18-Test-Azure-RemoteApp-Hybrid-Collections.md

 ###Create the custom template image for Azure RemoteApp###

+**NOTE:**  Since publishing this post, the Microsoft Remote Desktop Services team has simplified the process for creating and uploading a custom template image directly from Azure.
+Check out the following article for guidance - [How to create a RemoteApp template image in Azure](http://blogs.msdn.com/b/rds/archive/2015/03/17/how-to-create-a-remoteapp-template-image-in-azure.aspx).
+If you follow that article then you can skip down to the **Configure the VNet-to-VNet Connection** section.

 The first thing we're going to do is create a custom template image with Notepad++ and Paint.Net installed.
 To do this, we're going to follow most of the steps in this article - [How to create a custom template image for RemoteApp](http://azure.microsoft.com/en-us/documentation/articles/remoteapp-create-custom-image/).
 But, instead of using an on-premises Windows Hyper-V Server to create a VM for our custom template image, we're going to use a Windows Server 2012 R2 image from the Azure Gallery.
 Here are the steps that you need to perform:

 1. Spin up a new Azure Virtual Machine based on the latest Windows Server 2012 R2 Datacenter image.